clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

       Figure 2: :guilabel:`Telemetry UI`

+You have now set up the |CL| telemetry backend server, and redirected records from your client to your server.

 Creating custom telemetry events
 ================================
+For the following steps, we'll be sending records to the backend server we've just set up.
+If you prefer to keep records locally and not send them to a server, follow the :ref:`telemetrics` guide and enable :record_retention_enabled: in your :file:`etc/telemetrics/telemetrics.conf` to keep the records locally.

+There are two ways to create custom telemetry events: using :command:`telem-record-gen` and using the telemetry API in your applications.

+Using telem-record-gen
+**********************

 Enabling telemetry during installation gives us everything we need to create custom telemetry events, even from C programs, because the telemetry bundle provides a simple pipe-based :abbr:`CLI (Commandline Interface)` program named :file:`telem-record-gen` that can be called trivially: